blink1073/oct2py/README.rst

 ========
 Plotting commands do not automatically result in the window being displayed by python.
-In order to force the plot to be drawn, the command "print -deps foo.eps;'" is tacked onto anything that looks like a plot command, when called using this package.
-If you have plot statements in your function that you would like to display, you must add that line (replacing foo.eps with the file name of your choice), after each plot statement.
+In order to force the plot to be drawn, the command "figure(gcf() + 1);'" is tacked onto anything that looks like a plot command, when called using this package.
+If you have plot statements in your function that you would like to display, you must add that line after each plot statement.

 Thread Safety
 =============